jamen/pull-vinyl/README.md

  - `pattern`: A glob pattern resolved by `pull-glob`.
  - `options` (`Object`): Options for reading.

-It works as a [pull-stream source](https://github.com/pull-stream/pull-stream#source-aka-readable):
+It works as a [pull stream source](https://github.com/pull-stream/pull-stream#source-aka-readable):

 ```js
 pull(